Want to enjoy some of the best snorkeling in Hawaii? Keep scrolling for some amazing Hawaii snorkeling tips and hacks for your next Hawaii vacation!

 Our family visits Hawaii each summer.
 And our snorkel experiences have been some of the most memorable for our kids.

-From snorkeling near dolphins on the Big Island to the resident sea turtle that lives in Kapalua Bay in Maui to snorkeling at Molokini Crater, it has been a great family activity to enjoy and create lasting vacation memories.
+From snorkeling near dolphins on the Big Island to the resident sea turtle that lives in Kapalua Bay in Maui to snorkel at Molokini Crater, it has been a great family activity to enjoy and create lasting vacation memories.

 Why Snorkeling In Hawaii Is One Of The Best Family Activities